Kiliaen van Rensselaer (merchant): Patroon

-Van Rensselaer was quick to take part in the new endeavor: on 13 January 1629, he sent notification to the Directors of the Company that he, in conjunction with fellow Company members Samuel Godyn and Samuel Blommaert, had sent Gillis Houset and Jacob Jansz Cuyper to determine satisfactory locations for settlement.
+Van Rensselaer was quick to take part in the new endeavor: on 13 January 1629, he sent notification to the Directors of the Company that he, in conjunction with fellow Company members Samuel Godin and Samuel Blommaert, had sent Gillis Houset and Jacob Jansz Cuyper to determine satisfactory locations for settlement.
 This took place even before the Charter was ratified, but was done in accordance with a draft of the Charter from 28 March 1628.

 The agents had sent out a favorable report.
 They had selected an extensive domain on both sides of the North River in the vicinity of Fort Orange for Van Rensselaer, which extended 24 mi in length, 40 mi in breadth and covered an area of almost 1000 sqmi.
 The location relative to the fort was chosen with care — in case of danger, it would be a sure point of defense or retreat, and its garrison would be very likely to intimidate the natives.
 In this manner Van Rensselaer employed the troops of the Company more or less as coadjutors to his colonizing plans.
 Furthermore, the fort would become an easily reached marketplace for the colonists, where they could maintain communication with the outside world.
 For that reason, Van Rensselaer diligently maintained friendly relations with the commander of the garrison and the authorities within the walls.

 His first act was to obtain possession of the land for his colony from the Mohican, the original owners, who had never been willing to sell their territory — not even the ground of Fort Orange.
 However, after they had been involved in a bloody war with their neighbors, the Mohawks, and were defeated in 1629, they were found ready to dispose of their possessions.
 In April, two officers of the West India Company in Fort Orange, Sebastiaen Jansen Krol and Dirk Cornelisz Duyster, specially empowered by writing of 12 January 1630, purchased a large tract of land on the west side of the North River (today's Hudson).
 Gillis Houset, one of the men initially sent to determine a settlement location, increased this territory in August by adding tracts of land on the east bank, located above and below Fort Orange.
 After the initial expansion, the territory was later further extended by deeds of purchase in May 1631 and April 1637.